sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

 <a href="" id="securebootenabled"></a>**SecureBootEnabled**
-<p style="margin-left: 20px">When Secure Boot is enabled, the system is forced to boot to a factory trusted state.
-Also, when Secure Boot is enabled, the core components used to boot the machine must have correct cryptographic signatures that are trusted by the organization that manufactured the device.
+<p style="margin-left: 20px">When Secure Boot is enabled the core components used to boot the machine must have correct cryptographic signatures that are trusted by the organization that manufactured the device.
 The UEFI firmware verifies this before it lets the machine start.
 If any files have been tampered with, breaking their signature, the system will not boot.</p>

 <p style="margin-left: 20px">If SecureBootEnabled = 1 (True), then allow access.</p>